IvanBond/Power-Refresh/README.md

-# Power Refresh for Self-Service BI solution based on Excel
+# Refresher for Self-Service BI solutions based on Excel
-Visual Basic Script (VBS) refresher for Excel files with Power Query and PowerPivot model.
+Visual Basic Script (VBS) refresher for Excel files with Power Query and PowerPivot model, helping to update workbooks in automated way.

 This is an open-source refresher that is aimed to optimize self-service Excel solutions on Windows workstations without administator rights